Tigul/knowrob_designator/README.md

 A designator is a nested symbolic description (e.g., of actions, goals, objects) expressed as a JSON structure.
 This structure is parsed into RDF-style triples and submitted to KnowRob using its `tell` interface.

+For a detailed description of the interfaces, see the [Action Interface Description](scripts/README.md)

 ---

 ## Package Structure